 Dance to the music in Silom Road

 Silom Road is another popular nightlife area in Bangkok.
-Patpong, a district within the Silom area, is a hub of bars and massage parlours, similar (although not as crowded) as that of Sukhumvit.
-Patpong is actually where Thailand’s go-go bar culture originated and remains one of the most famous red light districts in the world.
+Patpong, a district within the Silom area, is a hub of bars and massage parlors, similar (although not as crowded) as that of Sukhumvit.
+Patpong is actually where Thailand’s go-go bar culture originated and remains one of the most famous red-light districts in the world.
 Even if this kind of entertainment doesn’t interest you, a stroll through Patpong is still quite interesting.
 For music and dancing, I like Maggie Choo’s, considered the best jazz club in Bangkok.
-The bar is decorated in an almost gothic way, with heavy vault doors, old paintings against the walls and dark brick finishing.
-You can spend an entire night here, sipping on cocktails, ordering food from the restaurant and enjoying the live musical acts.
+The bar is decorated in an almost gothic way, with heavy vault doors, old paintings against the walls, and dark brick finishing.
+You can spend an entire night here, sipping on cocktails, ordering food from the restaurant, and enjoying the live musical acts.
 While we’re on the topic of music, if you want to take the mic in your own hands, head to Soi Thaniya in the Silom district, where you’ll find a variety of karaoke bars proven to be especially popular among Japanese tourists.

 Party with fellow backpackers in Khaosan Road

 Another party-related to-do in Bangkok!
-If you’re backpacking on a budget and want to meet fellow travellers, your search for where to stay in Bangkok is over.
+If you’re backpacking on a budget and want to meet fellow travelers, your search for where to stay in Bangkok is over.
 Khaosan Road is known to be the most popular area for Bangkok’s younger crowd.
-The affordable accommodation, laid-back restaurants and never-ending party scene makes this the dream location for the backpacker looking to socialize.
-The bars and clubs in the Khaosan district are much cheaper than those in areas like Sukhomvit and Silom.
+The affordable accommodation, laid-back restaurants and never-ending party scene make this the dream location for the backpacker looking to socialize.
+The bars and clubs in the Khaosan district are much cheaper than those in areas like Sukhumvit and Silom.
 Anything goes in Khaosan – no one will even look at you twice if you decide to start dancing in the street.
 And if all the partying gets too tiring, you can recharge by getting a relaxing massage on the street right next to the spot you were dancing mere minutes ago.
-Khaosan is definitely the a party paradise!
+Khaosan is definitely a party paradise!

 Enjoy a relaxing dinner with a view

-If the noise and chaos of Bangkok’s busy streets at night overwhelm you, perhaps a laid-back dinner with good company, good food, relaxing background music and postcard-worthy views sound more appealing.
+If the noise and chaos of Bangkok’s busy streets at night overwhelm you, perhaps a laid-back dinner with good company, good food, relaxing background music, and postcard-worthy views sound more appealing.
 That’s definitely my idea of the ideal evening.
-I never get tired of dining near the river and one of my favourite riverside restaurants is The Water Front – the view from here truly lives up to its name.
+I never get tired of dining near the river and one of my favorite riverside restaurants is The Water Front – the view from here truly lives up to its name.
 If I’m in the mood for a pub dinner, I’d usually head to Sukhumvit and find one of the less crowded hangout spots for a drink and something to eat.
 Nothing beats these slow-paced evenings!